 Page 21 – Panel 3: The tattooed man talking to Turpin is the third criminal to go by the name of the Tattooed Man.
 I may be being picky but as the second Tattooed Man only appeared in a Vertigo series (at least to my knowledge), a case could be made for this one, Mark Richards, to be the second.

 Page 21 – Panel 5: Turpin has traveled to New York (the Statue of Liberty’s in the background) to track down the Dark Side club that The Question told him about.

 Page 22 – Panel 1: As with Reverend G. Godfrey Goode, the character we meet here is another reinvention of a New God: this is Boss Dark Side, once the ruler of Apokolips known as Darkseid.
-He appears as an older version of the character from Mister Miracle, part of Morrison’s Seven Soldiers epic.
+He appears as an older version of the character from MISTER MIRACLE, part of Morrison’s SEVEN SOLDIERS story.

 Page 22 – Panel 5: Dark Side has given the children Turpin is looking for to Granny; once more, this refers to a new versions of one of the New Gods, in this case Granny Goodness.